meticha/permissions-compose/README.md

 }
 ```

-### 2.Implement a Permission Screen
+### 2. Implement a Permission Screen

-Use the rememberAppPermissionState composable to manage your permissions within a Jetpack Compose
+Use the `rememberAppPermissionState` composable to manage your permissions within a Jetpack Compose
 screen.

 ```kotlin